What is LCF?

-Library Communication Framework (of LCF) is a modern framework, based on web protocols, that builds on the foundations that SIP2 established in the early years.
-The framework continues support for all existing functions, but supplements the basics with a range of calls that not only allow self-service systems to communicate more efficiently with the ILS/LMS, but opens up bi-directional communication to a range of other devices – such as handheld inventory devices.
+Library Communication Framework (or LCF) is a modern framework based on web protocols that builds on the foundations that SIP2 laid in the early years.
+The framework continues support for all existing functions, but supplements the basics with a range of calls that not only allow self-service systems to communicate more efficiently with the ILS/LMS, but open up bi-directional communication to a range of other devices – such as handheld inventory devices.

 Why is D-Tech committed to LCF?

 Although SIP2 has been extremely effective in allowing self-service equipment to talk with the ILS/LMS, it does have some restrictions.
 For example, it’s not possible to query or update patron details using the protocol.
 As self-service becomes more prevalent in the daily lives of everyone, it’s increasingly important that these products offer more functionality – LCF allows us to do this.